 We attach puppet props to them.

-For a Fan or Paper Puppet
+Fan or Paper Puppet

 I have used paint stirrer's to make animal fans when talking about Noah's Ark.
 Simply find some coloring books or internet pictures of animals that can be colored in.
 Print these pictures on card stock paper.
 Let the kids color the picture, cut out if appropriate and then glue or tape the picture to the paint stirrer.